 The directors are responsible for the other information.
 The other information comprises the Corporate Governance Statement, Directors' Report, and Shareholder Information and Corporate Information, which we obtained prior to the date of this auditor's report.
-The other information also includes the following documents which will be included in the annual report (but does not include the financial report and our auditor's report thereon): '2019 in review', 'Global locations', 'Chairman's message', 'CEO's message', 'Our work place', 'Servcorp's community', 'Information & communication technology', 'Global communications network', 'Our environmental commitment', 'Community service' and 'Directors & Executives', which are expected to be made available to us after the date of this auditor's report.
+The other information also includes the following documents which will be included in the annual report (but does not include the financial report and our auditor's report thereon): '2019 Results', 'Global Locations', 'Chairman's Message', 'CEO's Message', 'Global Expansion', 'Information and Communication Technology', 'Servcorp's Global Networking Map', 'Environmental Commitment', 'Community Service' and 'The Board and Executive', which are expected to be made available to us after the date of this auditor's report.